maak-sdu/pyEchem/biologic_echem_extract_write_plot/README.md

 # EC-Lab extractor
-This code can extract and plot desired columns exported from the EC-lab software to .txt files.
-EC-lab is the software that comes with Biologic potentiostats used in the Ravnsbæk Group.
+This code will extract desired columns from exported .txt files from the EC-lab software that comes with Biologic potentiostats used in the Ravnsbæk Group.
+The extracted columns will be written to two-column .txt files and plotted as .png and .pdf files.

 As EC-lab might export .txt files using comma as decimal separator, the code also converts commas to dots.
 From these files, columns desired by the user can